 If you're just getting started, you need so much more than just an event planning checklist to help you with your first events.
 Even if you've planned a few events, you might not know everything that you're missing out on.

 Most other books, eBooks, and online courses teach you the wrong things; or at the very least only teach you part of what you need to know.
-I include it all; an overview of the event planning industry, why you need to pick a niche, why you shouldn't try to make a living as a party planner or wedding planner, what types of events you should focus on, how to write resumes and cover letters that land you an interview, and the basics of planning nearly any special event or corporate meeting.
+I include it all; an overview of the event planning industry, why you need to pick a niche, why you shouldn't try to make a living as a party planner or wedding planner, what types of events you should focus on, and the basics of planning nearly any special event or corporate meeting.

 If you're serious about starting a career in event planning, you owe it to yourself to invest in your future.
-Click here to read more about the Complete Event Planner Toolkit and get started on your dream career today!
+Click here to read more about the Planning Events Course and get started on your dream career today!